d1sc0/hellostu-astro/src/content/posts/2--what-makes-a-great-retrospective.md

 pubDate: 2017-12-04
 description: 'Some basic advice from me on how to run a great agile retrospective as part of any project'
 postImage:
-  src: '/post_images/robot-unsplash.jpg'
+  src: '/post_images/2-avengers-retro.jpg'
-  alt: 'toy robot'
+  alt: 'the avengers assembling'
 tags: ['agile', 'delivery', 'teams', 'change']
 ---